SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 In each form, the name of the operator can contain only the operator characters defined in :ref:`LexicalStructure_Operators`.

-The first form is used to declare a new infix operator and has the following form:
+The following form declares a new infix operator:

 .. syntax-outline::